itenfay/Awesome/README.md

 - [Starscream](https://github.com/daltoniam/Starscream) - Websockets in swift for iOS and OSX

 - [SwiftWebSocket](https://github.com/tidwall/SwiftWebSocket) - Fast Websockets in Swift for iOS and OSX.

+- [BlueSocket](https://github.com/Kitura/BlueSocket) - Socket framework for Swift using the Swift Package Manager.
+Works on iOS, macOS, and Linux.

 #### Rswift